Nexmo/nexmo-developer/README.md

 Create a pull request in GitHub:

-1. In the next-developer repository, click the Pull requests tab.
+1. In the `s/next-developer/nexmo-developer` repository, click the Pull requests tab.
 2. Click the Compare & new pull request button next to your branch in the list.
 3. Review the changes between your branch and master.
 4. Add a Description of the changes.